Pedroma34/PeMem/README.md

 |END|
 ```
 The '|' is purely for commentary.
 Of course, these addresses are static.
+As of right now, unfortunally, layered addresses (addresses with pointers,) is not supported.
+However, that is in my to do list.

 EXAMPLE:
 If you want to read the health of your player, first, you must know the type (float, int, short(2 byte), etc.)